BALaka-18/POP-Power-Of-Pausing/index.md

 The Chrome Web Store "Privacy practices" tab asks for a plain-language justification for each requested permission.
 Use the text below directly in those fields.

 **Single purpose description:**
-> Break Reminder periodically displays a brief, dismissible overlay to remind users to take short breaks from their screen — for example, to drink water, stretch, walk, or rest their eyes.
+> POP periodically displays a brief, dismissible overlay to remind users to take short breaks from their screen — for example, to drink water, stretch, walk, or rest their eyes.
 This is the extension's only function.

 **`alarms` justification:**
 > Used to reliably schedule break reminders at a user-configured interval (default 30 minutes), even when the service worker has been unloaded.
 The Alarms API is the only mechanism that guarantees this timing persists across browser idle periods and service worker restarts under Manifest V3.